Evangelos Averoff

-Evangelos Averoff-Tositsa (Greek: Ευάγγελος Αβέρωφ Τοσίτσας) (Trikala, 17 April 1910 – Athens, 2 January 1990) was a Greek politician, leader of the right wing party New Democracy (1981–1984), member of parliament, and author.
+Evangelos Averoff-Tossizza (Greek: Ευάγγελος Αβέρωφ Τοσίτσας) (Trikala, 17 April 1910 – Athens, 2 January 1990) was a Greek politician, leader of the New Democracy party (1981–1984), member of parliament, and author.

 Life and work

 Evangelos Averoff was an Aromanian.
 Averoff got involved in public matters from very early on in his life and played a major role in Greek politics for almost 50 years.
 In 1940 he was appointed Prefect (regional governor) of Kerkyra (Corfu).
-During the tripartite Axis occupation of Greece, Averoff was taken hostage and imprisoned in Italy.
-He escaped a year later and created the "Freedom or Death" resistance group, which aimed to liberate Greek and Allied war hostages.
+During the Axis occupation of Greece, Averoff was taken hostage and imprisoned in Italy.
+This was because of his efforts to deter prominent Aromanian families from collaborating with the Italian occupation forces in the region of the Pindus during the times of the collaborationist Principality of the Pindus.
+Averoff escaped a year later and created the "Freedom or Death" resistance group, which aimed to liberate Greek and Allied war hostages.
 In 1946, he was elected to the Greek Parliament as a representative of Ioannina and then went on to serve as deputy minister and minister of Supply, Economy and Agriculture.
 From 1956 to 1963 he served as Foreign Minister.

 During the Greek military junta of 1967-1974, Averoff participated in one of the foremost acts of resistance against the government, the Velos mutiny, for which he was arrested as an "instigator".
 After the restoration of democracy in 1974 during metapolitefsi, Averoff participated in the New Democracy centre-right party under Konstantinos Karamanlis and served as Minister of National Defense in subsequent governments.
 Following the defeat in the 1981 Greek legislative election and Georgios Rallis' resignation as party President, Averoff was elected President of the New Democracy party, which was then the Major Opposition in Parliament.
 Following the 1984 European Parliament election, he resigned citing health reasons and was subsequently declared a Honorary President.
 Parallel to his political career he became a prominent author of novels, short stories, theatrical plays, essays and historical analyses.

 Evangelos Averoff was a prominent author of political and historical works, such as "Customs Union in the Balkans" (1933), which the Carnegie Institute awarded, "Fire and Axe, 1944–1949" (1974) dealing with the Greek Civil War, and "A History of missed opportunities: The Cypriot Problem 1956–1963" (1981).
 He died on 2 January 1990 at the age of 79.